NATIVE AMERICAN CHILDREN TRAINING FORUM

 This online classroom uses the Moodle platform which allows for synchronous (real-time) and asynchronous classrooms.
 We suggest that you go to the classroom category entitled Distance Learning Tips and take the course entitled Technology Tips for Distance Learning Success before you begin the NACTF training courses.
 This course will increase your understanding of how Moodle works and enable you to take full advantage of the course offerings.

-The courses offered on this site are designed for child welfare workers, social workers, children's services providers, youth advocates, department of justice professionals, law enforcement professionals, elected Tribal officials, Tribal leaders, and all tribal staff or community partners who represent tribal interests in court proceedings involving Native American Children who have been abused/neglected or at risk.
-We hope the course curricula, discussions and activities will assist you in understanding Indian Child Welfare and obtaining better outcomes for Tribal children in the welfare system.
+The courses offered on this site are designed for child welfare workers, tribal and non-tribal social workers, children's services providers, youth advocates, Department of Justice professionals, law enforcement professionals, elected tribal officials, tribal leaders, and all tribal staff or community partners who represent tribal interests in court proceedings involving Native American Children who have been abused/neglected or at risk.
+We hope the course curricula, discussions and activities will assist you in understanding Indian Child Welfare and obtaining better outcomes for tribal children in the welfare system.

 Thank you for your participation!